 The USWNT plays New Zealand in its second group-stage match of the women’s soccer tournament, and the U.S. faces Mexico in softball.
 The first medals of these Olympic Games are awarded in women’s air rifle shooting.
 American Ginny Thrasher won that event in 2016 but won’t defend her title in Tokyo.

-The U.S. men’s basketball team takes to the court for the first time to face France, a team which could include star Utah Jazz center Rudy Gobert.
+The U.S. men’s basketball team takes to the court for the first time to face France, a team which includes star Utah Jazz center Rudy Gobert.
 Skateboarding makes its Olympic debut with the men’s street contest.
 American Nyjah Huston is one of the top skaters in that discipline.

-Katie Ledecky potentially has her first chance at a medal in Tokyo with the women’s 400m freestyle final.
-In another key swimming race, rising star Caeleb Dressel could be part of the U.S. team for the men’s 4x100m freestyle relay.
+Katie Ledecky potentially has her first chance at a medal in Tokyo with the women’s 400m freestyle final, but will face a real challenge from Australian rival Ariarne Titmus.
+In another key swimming race, rising star Caeleb Dressel is expected to feature for the U.S. team in the men’s 4x100m freestyle relay.
 Skateboarding continues with the women’s street competition.

 The U.S., led by Simone Biles, looks to win its third straight gold medal in the women’s gymnastics team event, and the softball tournament wraps up with the gold medal game.
 The U.S. won three straight gold medals in softball before losing to Japan in 2008 when the sport was last on the Olympic program.

 This is a busy day for Katie Ledecky.
 If all goes to plan, she will be racing in two finals (200m and 1500m freestyle) in the same session.
 Elsewhere, medal matches are held for the first-ever Olympic tournament in basketball 3x3 for both men and women.

 DAY 6: THURSDAY, JULY 29